 This website conforms to Web Content Accessibility Guidelines 2.1AA.
 These guidelines are the internationally-recognised benchmark for building accessible websites.

 These guidelines explain how to make web content more accessible for people with disabilities.
 Conformance with these guidelines also makes web content more user friendly for all people.

-This website has been built to comply with W3C standards for HTML and CSS.
-These technologies are relied upon throughout the site.
 The site displays correctly in all popular browsers, and degrades gracefully in older browsers.